The What: Definition of Content Marketing

 Google defines a backbone as the chief support of a system or organization.

-Your goal should be to create content that creates a conversation, which will eventually render sales down the road.
+Your goal should be to create different types of content that create a conversation, which will eventually render sales down the road.

 The How and the Why

-You may be thinking, “Now that I can define content marketing, how do I leverage it to benefit my company?”
+You may be thinking, “Now that I can define content marketing.

 Can you think of a single person who doesn’t like to hear a good story?